 ‘The assaults of adversity don’t weaken the spirit of a brave man.’ – Seneca

 Seneca was an amazing stoic philosopher who’s remembered for his life-changing moral essays.
-I read these essays to find out why most great folks love them, and I was amazed by the amazing pearls of wisdom they contained.
+I read these essays to find out why many influential people love them, and I was amazed by the amazing pearls of wisdom they possessed.

-The best teachings from the essays are his writings on The brave man.
+I then realized that the best teachings from the essays are his writings on The Brave Man.

 Fathers, as Seneca writes, ‘ensure their sons wake up early, and they never allow them to be idle during holidays, they draw from them sweat and sometimes tears’ because they want them to gather true strength that will enable them to handle what’s waiting for them in the future.

 For us to consider ourselves brave, we must welcome adversity and stop worrying about the possibility of future hardships.
-Furthermore, we must trust that Infinite Intelligence/God sends us hardships because it believes we have the power to overcome them and because it uses the hardships to prepare us for what’s ahead of us.
+We must also trust that Infinite Intelligence/God sends us hardships because it believes we have the power to overcome them and because it uses the hardships to prepare us for what’s ahead.

 Therefore, from today onwards, we must embrace hardships knowing that they are preparing us for the great things that the universe has in store for us.

 John Basore.
 “Seneca, Moral Essays, Volume I.” Loeb Classical Library, Harvard University Press, 1 Jan.
 1928.